-In addition, City of Hope is a participating provider in government programs such as Medicare and MediCal.
+In addition, City of Hope is a participating provider in government programs such as Medicare, MediCal and Tricare/Champus.

-Because they are separate entities, City of Hope contracts for hospital/technical services only.
+Because they are separate entities, City of Hope National Medical Center contracts for hospital/technical services only.
 City of Hope Medical Foundation contracts for professional/physicians' services only.
 If you are insured by an HMO, and wish to receive treatment or services at City of Hope, you must obtain an authorization from your health plan and/or medical group for both hospital services and physicians services.
-City of Hope will assist you in obtaining the appropriate authorizations for all services provided at the medical center.
-For any applicable co-payments, deductibles, or non-covered services, you may receive a bill from City of Hope and/or the City of Hope Medical Foundation.
+City of Hope National Medical Center will assist you in obtaining the appropriate authorizations for all services provided at the medical center.
+For any applicable co-payments, deductibles, or non-covered services, you may receive a bill from City of Hope National Medical Center and/or the City of Hope Medical Foundation.

 Insurance coverage will vary depending upon your insurance company, your plan and the state in which you live.
 We recommend that you speak with a representative from your insurance company to ensure that your treatment is covered.
 Your insurance company can also tell you about any applicable co-payments or deductibles for which you will be responsible.
 You may also contact City of Hope Financial Support Services at 626-256-HOPE, ext.
 62715, for assistance.
 Because individual or group benefits vary, City of Hope cannot answer questions regarding your specific benefit coverage.